Mortgage Dos and Dont’s

 Much like an APR (annual percentage rate), one has to figure in, the actual cost of borrowing money now, vs. having the cash to use now.
 What is the future value of money?

 Many people talk about borrowing and lending incorrectly.
 They say, “Hey.
-Would you borrow me 10 bucks?”
-Money is not borrowed to someone.
+Can you borrow me 10 bucks?”
+Money is not ‘borrowed’ to someone.
 It is lent.
 Correctly they would say, “Hey.
 Would you lend me 10 bucks?”
 Or, the person would say, “Hey, would you lend me 10 bucks?”
 If I was the person with the money, I would say, “No. I won’t lend you 10 dollars because you’re an idiot.”

 This brings me to the next item.
 Risk.